HiradNikoo/hf-axios-cache-adapter/README.md

 ## Browser vs Node.js

-`axios-cache-adapter` was designed to run in the browser.
-It does work in nodejs using the [in memory store](https://github.com/RasCarlito/axios-cache-adapter/blob/master/src/memory.js).
+`axios-cache-adapter-fixed` was designed to run in the browser.
+It does work in nodejs using the [in memory store](https://github.com/RasCarlito/axios-cache-adapter-fixed/blob/master/src/memory.js).
 But storing data in memory is not the greatests idea ever.

 You can give a `store` to override the in memory store but it has to comply with the [`localForage`](https://github.com/localForage/localForage) API and `localForage` does not work in nodejs for very good reasons that are better explained in [this issue](https://github.com/localForage/localForage/issues/57).

-The better choice if you want to use `axios-cache-adapter` server-side is to use a redis server with a `RedisStore` instance as explained above in the API section.
+The better choice if you want to use `axios-cache-adapter-fixed` server-side is to use a redis server with a `RedisStore` instance as explained above in the API section.

 ## License